 Be sure to contact us before you purchase any rental properties to be sure we are addressing any possible issues and you understand all economic issues.

 For accounts owned by you, not an inherited IRA, an RMD is required by December 31st in the year you turn the required age BEFORE the end of that year.
-This required age has changed since 2019 a few times and as of the law in place on January 1, 2023, if you were age 72 or more by 12/31/22, you should have already started your RMDs.
-If you were under age 71, no RMDs are required until you turn 73.
+This required age has changed since 2019 a few times.
+If you were age 72 or more by 12/31/22, you should have already started your RMDs in 2022.
+Starting in 2023, the RMDs must being once the account holder turns 73 and for those that turn 74 after 2032, it is increased to 75.

 The RMD is based on the value of all your tax deferred accounts that you held as of December 31 of the prior year.
 Tax deferred accounts include IRAs, 401ks and annuities.
 It does not include a pension plan that is already paying out annual amounts.
 You can, however, elect to defer the first distribution until April 1st of the year following the year you turn the required age.
 But if you do so, then you must take 2 RMDs - the one based on the value from December 31 of the year prior to you turning the required age AND the value as of December 31 of the year prior to the April 1st.
 Click here for IRS Table III Uniform Lifetime Worksheet to determine what amount to divide your values by in order to arrive at the required distribution (i.e. if you are age 70, you divide your values by 27.4, yielding a distribution percentage of 3.65%).